tetsushijp/AEP-Hands-on-Labs/labs/travel/Foundations/CJA-Dashboards.md

 <kbd><img src="./images/CJA-FIGURE19.png"  /></kbd>

-4. Drag the "Online Purchases" metric from the Components menu and "Add" it to the right of the "Sessions" metric you just added to the table.
+4. Drag the "New Accounts" metric from the Components menu and "Add" it to the right of the "Sessions" metric you just added to the table.
 5. We now have a table with the dimension and metrics we want to represent in the Donut visualization.
 Rename the "Freeform Table (2)" table to "Marketing Channel Performance".